shreyxsharma/students-repo/README.md

         npm install express mysql cors --save

-Go to the db.config.js file and make sure it matches your mysql credentials
+Go to the db.config.js file in the config folder and make sure it matches your mysql credentials

 In the root folder, run this command: